HookyQR/VSCodeBeautify/README.md

 otherwise...

-3. Settings are translated from your VS Code workspace/user setttings.
+3. Settings are translated from your VS Code workspace/user settings.
 4. Any open editor settings (indent spaces/tabs) for the specific file are merged in.
-5. Editorconfig settings are searched for (See http://editorconfig.org/) and are merged in.
+5. EditorConfig settings are searched for (See http://editorconfig.org/) and are merged in.

 ### VS Code | .jsbeautifyrc settings map: